hirototakao/meaning-teller/README.md

-# Asking meaning
+# Asking Meaning

-- **"mea (word)"** A command that retrieves the meaning of given word.
+- **"mea (word)"** retrieve the meaning of given word.

-# Creating meaning
+# Creating Meaning

-- **"create mea"** A command that creates meaning of word, and you can proceed creation process with tutorial that provides by the bot.
+- **"create mea"** create meaning of word, and you can proceed the creation process with tutorial provided by the bot.

-# Updating meaning
+# Updating Meaning

-- **"update word (word)"** A command that updates data in given word.
+- **"update word (word)"** update data in the given word.

-- If you getting used to above 3 main command, you'll manipulate this Slack bot application freely.
+- If you getting used to the above 3 command, you would definitely be able to manipulate this bot.

-# Other function
+# Other Function

-- **"/listchannel"** A slash command that shows you the list of formatted channelinks with its browser links.
+- **"/listchannel"** list all channel links and its browser links in a workspace.

-- **"share (channel name)"** A command that enables you to share content of other channel by sharing the latest message in the channel.
+- **"share (channel name)"** share latest content of other channels